neajul/Hosthandleiding/content/2-1_hardware.md

 ## 1.4 Storage

 No matter what hardware you chose, you will often need to add additional storage, for example if you want to set up a file sharing service where each user has multiple Gigabytes or even Terabyte of storage allocated to them.
 But also in other cases, it's quite common to use different storage options for different purposes.
-A classic solution would be to use a small but fast disk to run your operating system from, and to save all the user data on a bigger, but potentially slower drive.
-There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.
+A classic solution would be to use a small but fast disk to run your operating system from, and to save all the user data on a bigger, but potentially slower drive. ==There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.==

-Most computers come with some built in storage on which the system is installed, but depending on what you want to do, this might not be enough to run a server.
-There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.
+Most computers come with some built in storage on which the system is installed, but depending on what you want to do, this might not be enough to run a server. ==There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.==

 ### Types of storage